-The 2017 SPD was based on TRICS version 7.3.2.
+61 The 2017 SPD was based on TRICS version 7.3.2.
 These have been cross referenced against version 7.6.1.
-A contribution will also be sought from outside seating areas based on 50% of the charge sought for inside areas.
-A reduced contribution (akin to the town centre contribution) will be sought where restaurants are within sustainable out of centre locations such as Core Tourism Investment Areas or similar tourism areas.
-Note that where sustainable transport measures are needed to provide highway capacity, they are considered to be site deliverability matters.
+62 A contribution will also be sought from outside seating areas based on 50% of the charge sought for inside areas.
+63 A reduced contribution (akin to the town centre contribution) will be sought where restaurants are within sustainable out of centre locations such as Core Tourism Investment Areas or similar tourism areas.
+64 Note that where sustainable transport measures are needed to provide highway capacity, they are considered to be site deliverability matters.

-- 4.4.4 These figures will be used as a starting point and will be adjusted according to the level of highways and sustainable transport works provided by the developer (as a development Site Deliverability matter or through negotiated direct provision).
-Regard will also be had to the cost of providing other mitigations to transport such as measures incorporated in Travel Plans etc. - 4.4.5 Obligations will be sought to deliver the sustainable transport improvements and works to the wider highways network that are necessary to make development acceptable in broader planning terms.
-Mitigation will usually be provided for job creation/ town centre regeneration. - 4.4.6 Priority will be given to projects which: - Improve road safety, - Promote active travel (i.e. walking, cycling), - Improve capacity and accessibility, including the quality and availability of public transport, - Improve local air quality (proximity to Air Quality Management Areas will be taken into account). - 4.4.7 In line with Policy SS6 and as appropriate, the Council may require sustainable transport contributions for the improvement of the strategic transport system including (but not limited to) the proposed improvements set out in Policy SS6.
+cost of providing other mitigations to transport such as measures incorporated in Travel Plans etc.

+- 4.4.5 Obligations will be sought to deliver the sustainable transport improvements and works to the wider highways network that are necessary to make development acceptable in broader planning terms.
+Mitigation will usually be provided for job creation/ town centre regeneration. - 4.4.6 Priority will be given to projects which: - Improve road safety, - Promote active travel (i.e., walking, cycling), - Improve capacity and accessibility, including the quality and availability of public transport, - Improve local air quality (proximity to Air Quality Management Areas65 will be taken into account). - 4.4.7 In line with Policy SS6 and as appropriate, the Council may require sustainable transport contributions for the improvement of the strategic transport system including (but not limited to) the proposed improvements set out in Policy SS6.